Global Health PG (10055.2)

 classroom sessions enables students to ask questions and develop professional behaviours and accountability for safe practice.

-Special guest speakers sessions will be organised to enhance student learning and international exposure.
-It is advised that students attend these sessions and are encouraged to
+The Global Experience has been organised to enhance student learning and international exposure.
+We require students to attend these sessions in Weeks 5, 6, 7 and 9 and to

 Required IT skills

 You will require computer skills to access the internet and be able to upload to the ‘Canvas' university site submissions using ‘word'